 Minor residential collectors may intersect local residential and mixeduse streets, non-residential and major collectors, and arterial streets.
-There should be no house frontage or other accesses along the street.
-See Figure 3.1 for Intersection Spacing and Section 3.2.5 for access criteria.
+There should be no residential vehicular accesses along the street.
+See Figure 3.1 for Intersection Spacing and Section 3.1.5 for access criteria.